OfficeDev/office-js-docs/reference/outlook/1.3/Office.context.mailbox.item.md

 ####  bcc :[Recipients](Recipients.md)

-Gets or sets the recipients on the Bcc (blind carbon copy) line of a message.
+Gets an object that provides methods to get or update the recipients on the Bcc (blind carbon copy) line of a message.
 Compose mode only.

 ##### Type: